hiveot/hub/README.md

 Most important configs:
 * launcher.yaml  section 'autostart' lists the services to run at startup

-A typical service or protocol binding publishes its configuration options with its TD to allow centralized configuration by managers or administrators.
+A typical service or protocol binding publishes its configuration options with its TD to allow centralized configuration by administrators.
 This is up to each service to support.

 ### CA certificate